knobs-dials/live-hasher/README.md

 ### Notes:
 * One thread per directory argument, which can help speed when they are on different mounts.

-* checker code is basically just equivalent to md5sum -c / sha1sum -c
+* checker code is basically just equivalent to sha1sum -c / md5sum -c

-* prints/stores relative paths  (internally it's absolute)
+* prints/stores relative paths  (inside script state it's all absolute)

-* First-ish version, not thoroughly tested, don't rely on it for your dog's / company's safety
+* First-ish version, not thoroughly tested, don't rely on it for your dog's or company's safety